 You may also want to consider our additional suggestions for working together and resolving differences with your child’s school or LA.

-It’s the governors’ duty to ensure all parties can participate in their consideration and have their views heard.
-This is particularly important if your child is under 18 and speaking about their own exclusion or giving evidence to the governors.
+It’s the governors’ duty to ensure all parties can participate in the meeting and have their views heard.
+This is particularly important if your child is under 18 and speaking about their exclusion or giving evidence to the governors.

 The governors should ensure that clear meeting minutes are taken and made available to all parties on request.